 - The financial advisor’s role doesn’t just stop with giving suggestions to the client.
-He also reviews, monitors, at regular intervals and 2suggests changes in the 3strategies of the client for achieving the financial goals.
+He also reviews, monitors, at regular intervals and suggests changes in the strategies of the client for achieving the financial goals.

 Traits of an Effective Financial Advisor

 The financial advisor has to be an effective communicator.
 He should understand that communication happens both sides and shouldn’t try to impose his ideas upon them without letting them speak.
 He should first be a good listener in order to properly understand the client’s motives and his situation.

 A financial advisor should understand the needs and problems faced by the client, and suggest different options to him to solve the problems.
 It is very important to understand the client’s needs from their perspective.
 The financial advisor should make sure that the investment and other financial recommendations solve the financial problems of the client.
 The financial advisor should have excellent problem-solving skills to save the client from market associated problems which may arise at any time.

 A financial advisor has to carry out great research and analysis to be able to guide businesses and individuals in making investment choices.
 So, an effective financial advisor should be able to analyze the market, the current situation, and all the short-term and long-term opportunities to be able to suggest the best solution to the client.

 A financial advisor should maintain strict confidentiality of the client’s financial position and well his goals and motives as they are very personal in nature.
 The client may not be willing to disclose them even in front of his family members, leave alone other parties.

 The financial world is changing very rapidly.
 The Government’s policies, Federal Reserve’s initiatives and the movements in the financial markets are closely watched by the financial advisor.
 It helps him in suitably advising the client based on the current trends in the market.